dereknovak/Capstone-Prep-LS/docker/notes.md

         - `-t` => Sets a name and optionally a tag `name:tag`
     - `docker build -t {app_name}:{version} {location_of_Dockerfile}`
     - `docker build -t node-app:1.0 .`

+# Storage

+- Understanding storage is critical for allowing you to use Docker Images in an effective way
+- Avoids data loss
+- Helps you make sure you run Containers as you intend to

+## The Writable Layer

+- Writable layer allows every Docker Container to be their own separate thing
+- The Container sees both the read/write layers as a *single file system*

+## File Systems

+- tmpfs
+    - Fast in memory storage
+    - Not persistent
+    - Cannot be shared between containers
+    - Use for *temporary storage*
+- Bind Mounts
+    - Take a folder on Host System and mount them inside of containers
+    - One folder in a file system can be accessed by multiple conatiners of the same host
+    - Beneficial for sharing access access to data stored on the Host
+    - Any containers that rely on this rely on a certain structure existing on the Host
+        - Reduced portability
+    - Will live on past the lifetime of the containers
+- Volumes
+    - Similar to Bind Mounts, but managed by Docker
+    - Exist outside of the lifecycle of a container
+    - Can be moved between containers and can link containers
+        - No file locking, so be careful about multiple processes on multiple Containers accessing files at the same time

+# Networking

+- Host Networking
+    - Containers share the hosts network
+    - Don't get to choose the port mappings
+        - Containers cannot use the same ports
+    - Simple, no configuration needed
+- Bridge Networking
+    - Containers are connected to the Bridge Network
+    - Each container receives its own IP address
+        - Multiple containers can share the same port
+    - Containers on the Bridge Network can communicate
+    - Cannot be reached from outside of the Docker Host
+        - You can publish a Container Port to a Host Port
+            - `HostPort:ContainerPort`
+            - `-p 1337:1337`

+# Volumes

+- Volumes are created:
+    - Explicitly
+        - You run `docker volume create`
+    - Implicitly
+        - Specify to use a Volume on the `run` command
+            - One gets created if it doesn't already exist

+- Persists data, even when Containers are removed

+# Compose

+- Used to Create, Manage, and Cleanup Applications
+- Multi-Container Applications
+- Reads a Docker Compose File
+    - `compose.yaml`
+    - `docker-compose.yaml`
+- Docker Creates, Updates, or Deletes based upon the Compose file

+- `docker compose up -d`
+    - Running Containers and creating any named Volumes
+- `docker compose down`
+    - Stops containers listed in the `docker.compose` file

 # Docker in Big Picture